Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/Documentation/README_FRONTEND.md

 - Improve the map function adding info to API to fetch/post info
 - Improve arbetsstatus to be able to send info to homescreen where private users can see how the status is going
+- Add proper API with proper right data and not mockdata from firebase

 ## 👥 Contributors